 You have the right to object to how we use your personal information.
 You also have the right to see what personal information we hold about you.
-In addition you can ask us to correct inaccuracies, delete or restrict personal information or ask for some or all of your personal information to be provided to you or someone else.
+In addition, you can ask us to correct inaccuracies, delete or restrict personal information or ask for some or all of your personal information to be provided to you or someone else.

-You can make a complaint to the UK’s data protection supervisory authority, the Information Commissioner’s Office at here
+You can make a complaint to the UK’s data protection supervisory authority, the Information

-Right to object – you can object to our processing of your personal information.
+Right to object – You can object to our processing of your personal information.
 We have one calendar month to respond to your request.

-Access to your personal information – you can request a copy of your personal information that we hold, together with a description of what we use, why we use it, who we share it with and how long we keep it for.
+Access to your personal information – You can request a copy of your personal information that we hold, together with a description of what we use, why we use it, who we share it with and how long we keep it for.
 You can make a request for access free of charge by contacting us as noted above.
 We have one month in which to provide the information or contact you to explain why we need to extend the time to respond or why we are unable to comply.

-Right to withdraw consent – if you have given us consent to use your personal information, you can withdraw it at any time, and update any preferences you may have made by contacting us as noted above.
+Right to withdraw consent – If you have given us consent to use your personal information, you can withdraw it at any time, and update any preferences you may have made by contacting us as noted above.
 This does not affect any processing prior to your request.

-Rectification – you can ask us to change or amend any inaccurate or incomplete personal information held about you.
+Rectification – You can ask us to change or amend any inaccurate or incomplete personal information held about you.
 We must act on your request within one month.

-Erasure (right to be forgotten) – you can ask us to delete your personal information where it is no longer necessary for us to have it, you have withdrawn consent, or where we cannot demonstrate a legal basis for keeping it.
+Erasure (right to be forgotten) – You can ask us to delete your personal information where it is no longer necessary for us to have it, you have withdrawn consent, or where we cannot demonstrate a legal basis for keeping it.
 We have one month in which to respond to your request.

-Portability – you can ask us to provide you or a third party with some or all of the personal information we have about you.
-If we hold the information electronically we will be able to provide it to you in a structured, commonly used electronic form, so it can be easily transferred.
+Portability – You can ask us to provide you or a third party with some or all of the personal information we have about you.
+If we hold the information electronically, we will be able to provide it to you in a structured, commonly used electronic form, so it can be easily transferred.
 The ability to do this is dependent on the format it is held in such as in a spreadsheet or a PDF file.

-Restriction – you can ask us to restrict the personal information we use about you where you have asked for it to be erased or where you have objected to our use of it.
+Restriction – You can ask us to restrict the personal information we use about you where you have asked for it to be erased or where you have objected to our use of it.
 We can retain just enough information about you to ensure that the restriction is respected.
 We have one calendar month in which to respond to your request.

-Make a complaint – if you have any concerns about how we’ve used your personal information you can contact us by email at email@example.com or by post Peak District National Park Foundation, Aldern House, Baslow Road, Bakewell, DE45 1AE.
+Make a complaint –If you have any concerns about how we’ve used your personal information you can contact us by email at email@example.com or by post Peak District National Park Foundation, Aldern House, Baslow Road, Bakewell, DE45 1AE.

 You can also contact the UK’s data protection supervisory authority, the Information Commissioner’s Office here

-We only use your personal information where that is permitted by the laws that protect your privacy rights.
+We only use your personal information where that is permitted by the laws that protect your privacy

-We will only use personal information where:
+We will use personal information where:

 a) we have your consent (where consent is needed)